asplos26-artifact-paper-409/artifact/README.md

 # VeriMM ASPLOS Artifact

-This repository contains the artifact oft the ASPLOS'26 paper "*Managing Hardware Complexity in OS Verification*".
+This repository contains the artifact of the ASPLOS'26 paper "*Managing Hardware Complexity in OS Verification*".

 ## Citation